Conor Elliott

-Conor Elliott (born October 10, 1988 in London, Ontario) is a retired Canadian football long snapper and linebacker for the Toronto Argonauts of the Canadian Football League.
-He was drafted 44th overall by the Argonauts in the 2010 CFL Draft and signed with the team on May 25, 2010.
+Conor Elliott (born October 10, 1988) is a retired Canadian football long snapper and linebacker for the Toronto Argonauts of the Canadian Football League.
+He was drafted 44th overall by the Argonauts in the 2010 CFL draft and signed with the team on May 25, 2010.
 He played college football for the Western Ontario Mustangs.
 He announced his retirement on June 10, 2010.
-He also was a former teacher for Wilton Grove Public School in London, Ontario.
-He taught grade 6 for 1 year.